-In the 2012-13 review, SKM predicted that rebound from low demand caused by the Millennium Drought and mandatory water restrictions will occur over a four to five year period and settle at around the 200 litres per person per day (I/p/d) voluntary target for SEQ residential sector as a whole.
+In the 2012-13 review, SKM predicted that rebound from low demand caused by the Millennium Drought and mandatory water restrictions will occur over a four to five-year period and settle at around the 200 litres per person per day (I/p/d) voluntary target for SEQ residential sector as a whole (Target 200) (SKM 2013).
 The QCA accepted SKM's approach.

-Recent data highlights that SEQ residents have continued to maintain water consumption below the residential water use voluntary target of 200 l/p/d (Target 200).
+Recent data highlights that SEQ residents have continued to maintain water consumption below Target 200.
 In 2011-12, average daily residential water use in SEQ residential sector was 185 l/p/d (QWC 2012).